Juvenile Sexual Crimes Against a Younger Child

-When the parents become aware of the accusation, the parent often makes the mistake of forcing their child to talk to law enforcement.
-Parents are much better off contacting a juvenile defense attorney at the beginning of the investigation.
-Any statements made by the child can and will be used against the child in court.
+When the parents become aware of the accusation, they often make the mistake of forcing their child to talk to law enforcement.

 The parents can invoke the child’s right to remain silent simply by telling the police the child will not talk with law enforcement until an attorney is present.